Recycling is NOT The Answer

 Only You Can Prevent Beach Trash

-Last updated on March 13, 2023.
+Last updated on February 11, 2024.

 Trash with the words "100% Leakproof" on it

-In my recent post about my trip to Hilton Head Island and its environmental consciousness, I mentioned that the beaches are really clean and well maintained.
+In my recent article about my trip to Hilton Head Island and its environmental consciousness, I mentioned that the beaches are really clean and well-maintained.
 Even with their efforts, I still picked up about 300 pieces of trash during my week there.
-Of course, I logged these into my Litterati app (also see my post on Litterati).
+Of course, I logged these into my Litterati app.

 I thought I could put the images of my trash to good use, to show people how they can prevent beach and ocean pollution!

-I bet you already know a lot of this.
-But if you share this post, it might enlighten others who will then use preventative measures.
-And then the world can be a less polluted place!
+I bet you already know a lot about this.
+But if you share this article, it might enlighten others who will then use preventative measures.
+And then the world could be a less polluted place!

-“Worldwide, 73 percent of beach litter is plastic.” -National Geographic1
+“Worldwide, 73 percent of beach litter is plastic.” -National Geographic25

 Common Types of Beach Trash

 I noticed that the same types of trash commonly appear on beaches all over the country.
-So I’ve divided this post into sections based on the common types of trash I’ve found.
+So I’ve divided this article into sections based on the common types of trash I’ve found.

-Image of a Plastic water bottle in the surf.
+Image of a Plastic water bottle in the surf with a blue label.

 Plastic water bottle almost in the surf.
+Photo by Marie Cullis.

 Plastic drink bottles and caps

 These are the most common items I pick up EVERYWHERE, and not just on beaches.
 Our love affair with drinks in single-use disposable plastic bottles and cups (I’m including styrofoam in this classification because styrofoam is chemically a plastic) is completely out of control.
 I even picked a red Solo cup that I used to collect cigarette butts and microplastics!
-Here’s just a few images of the many single-use disposable drink items I picked up:
+I picked up many single-use disposable drink items like these:

 What can you do?